jappeace/jappeaceApplication/content/newtypes.md

 + Beam schema is yet bit more ugly.

 I'm calling this a win.
+The sources can be found on [github](https://github.com/jappeace/dbfield) and [hackage](https://hackage.haskell.org/package/beam-newtype-field).

 # Conclusion
 Newtypes seem like a construct with little use.